rubigdata/bigdata-blog-2021-joshdev-de/docs/final-project.md

 ![namenode-fs]
 <br>
 **Isn't it beautiful? :)** <br>
-Here you see it in the queue dashboard (of course in the gold queue, only the best for my app): <br><br>
+Here you see it in the queue dashboard using the ressources (of course in the gold queue, only the best for my app): <br><br>
 ![yarn-queue]
 <br>